Sarah Outen MBE

 Come mid-October 2015 Sarah set off once more, this time on the final leg of her journey.
 She cycled from Falmouth, Cornwall to Oxford before kayaking up the Thames all the way to London.
 She paddled under Tower Bridge at midday on 3rd November to complete her expedition.

-Finally, after 4.5 years and over 25000 miles, Sarah is now back home.
-The final leg of the journey saw her cycle and kayak from Falmouth to London, paddling under Tower Bridge at midday on 3rd November to complete her journey.
+Finally, after 4.5 years and over 25000 miles, Sarah returned home.
+The final leg of the journey saw her cycle and kayak from Falmouth to London, paddling under Tower Bridge to complete her journey.

 The additional sports funding for primary schools is spent extremely effectively to inspire pupils and ensure their sports skills and enthusiasm secured.